Our Ambassadors

 Bio

-Michele has been a C6-C7 quadriplegic for almost 30 years.
+Michele became a C6-C7 quadriplegic at 23 years old.
 Michele met Andrew shortly after the beginning of Triumph Foundation.
 Michele wears many hats as an ambassador for Triumph.
 She leads the Oxnard SCI support group, the Triumph women’s group, and also helps with the Santa Barbara SCI support group.
 In addition to these many duties, Michele also visits newly injured patients and attends Triumph events and fundraisers.

-Michele has been a C6-C7 quadriplegic for almost 30 years.
+Michele became a C6-C7 quadriplegic at 23 years old.
 Michele met Andrew shortly after the beginning of Triumph Foundation.
 Michele wears many hats as an ambassador for Triumph.
 She leads the Oxnard SCI support group, the Triumph women’s group, and also helps with the Santa Barbara SCI support group.
 In addition to these many duties, Michele also visits newly injured patients and attends Triumph events and fundraisers.

 When asked how she would describe Triumph, Michele said, “Seeing the excited faces of the newcomers to the many Triumph events is such a joy, especially the children.
 I enjoy the camaraderie that exists among the Triumph family, I know we can all count on each other.”